-- 13.169 Identify the existing and historic Traditional Owners of the land within the project area. - 13.170 Undertake a cultural heritage assessment and describe the existing cultural heritage values of Aboriginal and Torres Strait Islander peoples that may be affected by the project and the environmental values of the cultural landscapes of the affected area in terms of the physical and cultural integrity of the landforms. - 13.171 For aspects of Queensland (non-Indigenous) historical heritage identified through the Queensland Heritage Act 1992, undertake a study of, and describe, the known and potential historical cultural, archaeological, underwater cultural heritage artefacts and landscape heritage values of the area potentially affected by the project in accordance with the Non-Indigenous cultural heritage EIS information guideline (see Appendix 1).
+- 13.178 Identify the existing and historic Traditional Owners of the land within the project area. - 13.179 Undertake a cultural heritage assessment and describe the existing cultural heritage values of Aboriginal and Torres Strait Islander peoples that may be affected by the project and the environmental values of the cultural landscapes of the affected area in terms of the physical and cultural integrity of the landforms. - 13.180 For aspects of Queensland (non-Indigenous) historical heritage identified through the Queensland Heritage Act 1992, undertake a study of, and describe, the known and potential historical cultural, archaeological, underwater cultural heritage artefacts and landscape heritage values of the area potentially affected by the project in accordance with the Non-Indigenous cultural heritage EIS information guideline (see Appendix 1).
 Identify values at local and State thresholds and assess the significance of identified values using recognised criteria.
-Any such study is to be conducted by an appropriately qualified cultural heritage practitioner.

-- 13.172 Undertake an impact assessment on Aboriginal and Torres Strait Islander Peoples' cultural heritage in accordance with the latest version of DES Aboriginal and Torres Strait Islander cultural heritage EIS information guideline (see Appendix 1). - 13.173 Unless section 86 of the Aboriginal Cultural Heritage Act 2003 (ACH Act) applies, the proponent must develop a Cultural Heritage Management Plan (CHMP) in accordance with the requirements of Part 7 of the Aboriginal Cultural Heritage Act 2003 and any associated agreements that have been reached.
-The CHMP must be informed by the results of a cultural heritage study. - 13.174 Identify impacts on Queensland (non-Indigenous) historical heritage identified under the Queensland Heritage Act 1992. - 13.175 Provide strategies to mitigate and manage all impacts on indigenous and non-indigenous cultural heritage values.
-Include a strategy to address unexpected archaeological discoveries and cultural places in accordance with the relevant part of the non-indigenous cultural heritage guideline in Appendix 1.
+- 13.181 Undertake an impact assessment on Aboriginal and Torres Strait Islander Peoples' cultural heritage in accordance with the latest version of DES Aboriginal and Torres Strait Islander cultural heritage EIS information guideline (see Appendix 1). - 13.182 Unless section 86 of the Aboriginal Cultural Heritage Act 2003 (ACH Act) applies, the proponent must develop a Cultural Heritage Management Plan (CHMP) in accordance with the requirements of Part 7 of the Aboriginal Cultural Heritage Act 2003 and any associated agreements that have been reached.
+The CHMP must be informed by the results of a cultural heritage study or survey. - 13.183 Identify impacts on Queensland (non-Indigenous) historical heritage identified under the Queensland Heritage Act 1992. - 13.184 Provide strategies to mitigate and manage all impacts on indigenous and non-indigenous cultural heritage values.
+Include strategies to address unexpected archaeological discoveries and cultural places in accordance with the Non-indigenous cultural heritage guideline in Appendix 1 and the project CHMP.